g2310040064/Clock-Tree-Synthesis-and-Static-Timing-Analysis-of-Finite-State-Machine-Based-Digital-Circuits/README.md

 ## Tools Used

-- HDL Simulation Tools (Verilog/VHDL)
+- HDL Simulation Tools (Verilog)
-- EDA Tools for CTS and STA (Synopsys, Cadence, or OpenROAD)
+- EDA Tools for CTS and STA (Xilinx Vivado)
-- Gate/Transistor-level modeling for timing analysis

 ## Conclusion